Giving the Past a Future

-The details of where some of this money is going have now been released, and heritage has benefited hugely.
+The details of where some of this money is going have now been released (see linnk below), and heritage has benefited hugely.
 445 different heritage organisations will share over £100 million between them, spread between grants to cover essential operating costs to grants for programmes of major repairs.

 For many recipients, the money will be an absolute lifesaver.
 Applications for support had to be submitted in August.
 Back then things looked grim.
 But the sad fact is that the situation since then has worsened further.
-Reserves are running dry, and the ending of the furlough scheme this month means the possibility of further job losses (albeit that the new Job Support Scheme may help to some degree).
+Reserves are running dry, and the ending of the furlough scheme this month means the possibility of further job losses.

 Culture Recovery Fund grants will help to stave off the worst excesses of the financial problems that many now face.
 Historic Houses was delighted to have received £2.38 million towards urgent repairs at seven of our member properties.
 These capital grants will create work for hundreds of contractors up and down the country – roofers, stonemasons, carpenters, plasterers and other skilled heritage professionals – and will help to safeguard these nationally important historic houses for the years to come The race is now on to get the repairs completed by the end of March, in the face of the English winter weather.